Joseph Mawle

 Joseph Daniel Turner Mawle (born 21 March 1974) is an English actor.
-Mawle is best known for his roles as Benjen Stark in Game of Thrones, Detective Inspector Jedediah Shine in Ripper Street, Firebrace in Birdsong, Jesus Christ in The Passion, Adar in The Lord of the Rings: The Rings of Power and Odysseus in Troy: Fall of a City.
+Mawle is best known for his roles as Jesus Christ in The Passion (2008), Benjen Stark in Game of Thrones (2011–2017), Pete in Shell (2012), Firebrace in Birdsong (2012), Thomas Lincoln in Abraham Lincoln: Vampire Hunter (2012), Detective Inspector Jedediah Shine in Ripper Street (2013–2016), Odysseus in Troy: Fall of a City (2018), and Adar in Season one of The Lord of the Rings: The Rings of Power (2022).

 Early life

 Mawle was born in Oxford, England.
 He grew up in a Victorian manor house on a farm outside Shipston-on-Stour, Warwickshire.
 He is one of three children from a family with a history of nine generations of farming in Warwickshire.
 His mother was a teacher.
 His father Richard still farms the land.

 He attended the Croft prep school on the outskirts of Stratford-upon-Avon, where he was diagnosed as severely dyslexic; consequently, he went from the ages of 13 to 16 to a boarding school for special needs.
 Mawle left the school at 16 to become an actor but contracted labyrinthitis, leaving him 70 per cent hearing-impaired in the upper register and with tinnitus.
 He persuaded the director of the local college at Stratford-upon-Avon to let him study for a BTEC in performing arts while doing an assortment of jobs such as fitness instructor and dishwasher.

 He did some acting for the Box Clever Theatre Company and in his own production of Solo Hamlet.
 He won a scholarship to study at the Bristol Old Vic Theatre School.